- green paint

 1. Gather materials.

-2. Paint toilet paper rolls green (inside and outside of the roll).
+2. Paint your cardboard tubes or paper rolls green (inside and outside of the roll).

 3. Trace and cut out stars.